 The first is the P3 Plugin Performance Profiler plugin.
-This plugin gives you an overview of which plugins takes how much of your site’s load time.
-The results can look like the following:
+This plugin gives you an overview of which plugins take how much of your site’s load time.

 The results are flattering for Advanced Ads.
 The average loading time of the site is 0.7 seconds, Advanced Ads (purple bar) takes 0.0018 seconds.

-The results also look great with Tracking, and Advanced Ads Pro for 3 ads enabled.
-From about 1 second for the whole page load, Advanced Ads Pro takes 0.09 seconds and Tracking 0.01 seconds for the extra features added.
+The results also look great with Tracking and Advanced Ads Pro for 3 ads enabled.
+From about 1 second for the whole page load, Advanced Ads Pro takes 0.09 seconds, and Tracking 0.01 seconds for the extra features added.

-The P3 Plugin Performance Profile plugin is missing detailed information about what is measured and how this result was influenced.
+The P3 Plugin, Performance Profile plugin, is missing detailed information about what is measured and how this result was influenced.

-I have it enabled on a couple of websites by default to get informed about slow or duplicate queries or HTTP-requests being made without my knowledge.
+By default, I have it enabled on a couple of websites to get informed about slow or duplicate queries or HTTP requests being made without my knowledge.

-If you are suspicious about a query or believe that you have discovered a problem then just reach out to the developer with a screenshot from the results of the Query Monitor.
+If you are suspicious about a query or believe that you have discovered a problem, just reach out to the developer with a screenshot from the results of the Query Monitor.
 I am grateful when someone does that for Advanced Ads.

 Measuring performance with an external service

 You can simply verify this by testing your site with and without ads being enabled.
-We never found a performance increase by Advanced Ads only being enabled without ads.
+We never found a performance increase by Advanced Ads only being activated without ads injected.

 However, a few advanced features need their fair share of performance also in the frontend:

-- active ajax cache-busting (Advanced Ads Pro)
+- active AJAX Cache busting (Advanced Ads Pro)

 - tracking millions of impressions per day (Tracking add-on)

-- a lot of geolocation lookups (Geo Targeting add-on)
+- a lot of geolocation lookups (Geo-Targeting add-on)

 It might also happen that your server settings don’t work well with Advanced Ads and cause a drop in performance.
 We would really like to learn about it if you discover such an issue.

-How can you improve the performance?
+How can you improve performance?